 - Transients Students in good standing at another college taking one or more course(s) to transfer to the home institution.
-A Transient/Visiting Student Form from the home institution should be submitted to the Registrar. - Post-Graduate Students taking undergraduate work after graduation. - General Non-Degree Students taking courses for credit but not subject to standard admissions requirements because they are not pursuing a degree/certification. - Auditors Students enrolled on a non-credit basis but paying half tuition (undergraduate only). - Senior Citizens Persons age 65 or older who may study in the traditional on-campus programs either as matriculating or non-matriculating students with tuition remission.
+A Transient/Visiting Student Form from the home institution should be submitted to the Registrar. - Post-Graduate Students taking undergraduate work after graduation. - General Non-Degree Students taking courses for credit but not subject to standard admissions requirements because they are not pursuing a degree/certification. - Auditors Students enrolled on a non-credit basis but paying half tuition (undergraduate courses; Auditing graduate courses is at the discretion of the graduate program). - Senior Citizens Persons age 65 or older who may study in the traditional on-campus programs either as matriculating or non-matriculating students with tuition remission.